"I Walked Into My Home to Find My Helper SEXTING!"

 7. Don’t try too hard to rationalise

 If something unexpected happens, don’t beat yourself up trying to find answers.
 Honestly, it may be neither party’s fault.
-The frustration from being away from home and a normal life may cause our helpers to act up.
+The frustration from being away from home and normal life may cause our helpers to act up.
 Or sometimes, people just make mistakes.
 It’s as simple as that.

 Even if you have talked your helperthrough and set clear expectations and ground rules, such things can still happen.